futuregrid/rain-move/_sources/quickstart.txt

 Requirements
 ------------

-At this moment, our software only provides command line interfaces.
-Thus, users need access to the machine where the client part of the software is installed.
-Currently, this is installed and configured in the India cluster (``india.futuregrid.org``).
+At this moment, our software only provides a command line interface.
+Thus, users need access to the machine where the FG Move client is installed.
+Currently, this is installed and configured in the FutureGrid India cluster (``india.futuregrid.org``).

 Login on India and use the module functionality to load the environment variables: